 8.2 Subject contact: Any contact or interactions with participants?

-Interactions are both direct like face to face or indirect, like the distribution of an online survey.
+Interactions can be both direct, like face-to-face, or indirect, like the distribution of an online survey.

 Click “No” if your study is LIMITED to the review of data that has already been collected.